gis-ops/tutorials/qgis/QGIS_SimplePlugin.md

 ![Successful installation](static/img/quick_api_img2.png)

 If you activate it, a new icon will be added to the Plugin toolbar.
-Also, you'll find the plugin in the 'Vector' menu in QGIS.
+Also, you'll find the plugin in the *Vector* menu in QGIS.

+#### Reload plugin

+Whenever you replace the plugin code with a newer version, make sure to use the **Plugin Reloader** plugin to reload the plugin, instead of restarting QGIS.
+Note, this only works for code alterations outside of the main `__init__.py`.

 #### Troubleshooting

-- if you don't see the plugin in the manager after a QGIS restart, check you didn't accidentally set the `experimental` flag by allowing experimental plugins in `Plugin Manager > Settings`.
+- if you don't see the plugin in the manager after a QGIS restart, check you didn't accidentally set the `experimental` flag by allowing experimental plugins in *Plugin Manager* ► *Settings*.

 - if you experience a Python error, you likely did something wrong in the previous steps.
 Best bet: start from scratch before you dump an inconceivable amount of time in finding the bug.